 A mid-sized apparel company looking to expand to an international market might prioritize gathering data on local consumer preferences, regional fashion trends, and supply chain logistics for that area.
 Collecting financial data would help assess the cost-benefit of the expansion.

 Information can come from many sources, but not all are equally reliable.
 Industry reports, market research firms, and peer-reviewed studies are solid starting points.
-But don’t overlook first-hand data like customer surveys or feedback from your sales team.
+But don’t overlook first-hand data like customer surveys or feedback from your sales team.- Example:

 A tech company deciding to launch a new software tool might conduct internal surveys among current users, gather data from industry publications like Gartner or Forrester, and attend technology conferences to understand trends in demand for software features.